andrei1994rus/crypto-react/README.md

 - Async get request;
 - Handle wrong input;
 - Output array to grid;
-- Layout for mobile (portrait and landscape);
+- Layout for mobile;
 - Sort array with using library Lodash;
 - Using styles;
 - Find crypto;
 - List crypto;
-- Footer with information about using api;
+- Footer with information about using api and horizontal scroll;
+- Horizontal scroll in page List crypto for mobile devices;
-- Using api;
+- Using api.
 ---

 # Used stack technology